WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Subtype: `Weakly` or `Strongly`
 - Target: A target type, specifiying who is disguised
 - Role: A role, that will be the disguise
-- Duration: A duration type
+- Duration: A duration type.
+Defaults to `~Permanent`, leave out if unnecessary.

 As a result of a Disguising the <Target> receives a `Disguise` attribute.